zeffii/pyBLOK/specs.md

 ## Specs for the components of BLOK ( 2015 edition )

-The main kinds of modules are Generate / Modulate / Control / Output.
+The main kinds of modules are:

+ -[ ] Generate
+ -[ ] Modulate
+ -[x] Control
+ -[ ] Output

  Analyze and Patch are less interesting for scripting access.
 All X,Y params excluded from the specs.

 ### CONTROL